 Many people can and do complete alcoholism treatment programs and drink alcohol again.
 However, it is common for individuals to struggle with their sobriety.
 Statistics show that substance abuse relapse falls within the same range as other chronic diseases such as Type I diabetes, asthma and hypertension.1 That being said, it is important to understand why relapse happens and how it can be avoided.

 In 1985, researchers Marlatt and Gordon developed a model of relapse prevention based on psychological principles.
 The authors suggest that people who relapse are placed in a high-risk situation.
 Then each individual responds with an effective or ineffective coping response.2 One take away from this model is that having coping mechanisms is critical when an individual faces a high-risk situation.

-High emotional states are common triggers for relapse, and according to research in the journal Alcohol Research and Health, the brain releases many of the same chemicals in response to alcohol that it needs when it’s experiencing a deep emotion.
-For example, people under stress may feel deeply nervous and alert, and their brain cells may know that a boost of alcohol can bring about a deep sense of relaxation.
-When formerly addicted people are under stress, their bodies may call out for booze at deep, subconscious levels.
-The cravings could persist for days, and they could lead to a relapse.
+One of the most common triggers for relapse is when an individual is in a high emotional state.
+According to Psychology Today, an individual’s emotions can make him feel unstable and that leads to a loss of patience.3 For example, when someone is under stress he may feel deeply nervous and alert.
+His brain cells may know that a boost of alcohol will bring about a deep sense of relaxation.
+When someone in recovery faces stress, his body may call out for booze at deep, subconscious levels.
+The cravings could persist for days and could lead to a relapse.

-- Go to bed and get up at the same times each day
+- Going to bed and getting up at the same times each day

-- Eat healthful meals on a regular schedule
+- Eating healthful meals on a regular schedule

 - Spend time in nature